gyjbb/Leetcode-Python1/README.md

 ## 704. Binary Search
 [Video in bilibili](https://www.bilibili.com/video/BV1fA4y1o715/?vd_source=63f26efad0d35bcbb0de794512ac21f3) \
-When see a sorted array with no repeated items, could use binary search. \
+For a sorted array with no repeated items, binary search can be used. \
 To get the meddle index of an array, middle = left + (right - left) // 2 is better than middle = (left + right) // 2. \
 while (left <= right), the next possible loop would be middle - 1 rather than middle.

 #### 35. Search Insert Position
 Use the real case to run the loop, and define what to return if the item is not found in the list.
-Here the left is finally returned!
+Here the left is finally returned.

 #### 34. Find First and Last Position of Element in Sorted Array